Troubleshooting oref0-setup script process¶

 To start cron:

-sudo service cron start
+sudo service cron start or reboot your rig.

 To prevent cron running on initial boot, either clear the